 If your treatment included:

-As you get further out from your diagnosis, your appointments may be with the nurse practitioners and physician assistants on your care team.
-This allows us to continue to see new patients while still providing you with excellent long-term oncology care.
+Your breast oncology physicians work in close collaboration with breast oncology advanced practice provider teams, starting at diagnosis and during follow-up.
+As you get further out from your diagnosis, your appointments may be with the nurse practitioners and physician assistants on your care team, with continued access to your physician.
 Our Complementary Care Program offers well-being support at any time, from diagnosis long into survivorship.